I LOVE TO CONTROL

 There is a risk that we will have higher demand for services than expected.
 This may mean that we will have to refuse some applications due to a lack of facilities to serve them.
 Therefore we will institute an admission process where 50% will work on a first-come first-served basis and 50% will be reserved for the most vulnerable and excluded children.
 We will ask schools and youth organisations to refer these children to us.
 Thus we will ensure inclusion of those difficult to reach.

 We will send an e-mail update to donors after each play scheme including photographs,recordings and video diaries of beneficiaries enjoying the play scheme activities so that they can see how far their donations have gone.
 We will mention all donors in our project report and annual report.

 The project will take place in the London Borough of Hackney, which has been indicated as the lowest 20% on the Index of Multiple Deprivation.
-44% of the local community live in overcrowded accomodation and 58% live on means-tested benefits.
-Although the crime rate is improving, 66% of parents responding to a recent survey were worried about a member of their family being physically or verbally attacked in the area.
-The children are not safe playing outside their homes and need a safe playsettin
+44% of the local community live in overcrowded accommodation and 58% live on means-tested benefits.
+Although the crime rate is improving, 66% of parents responding to a recent survey were worried about a member of their family being physically/verbally attacked in the area.
+The children aren't safe playing outside their homes and need a safe play-setting

 We are targeting the disadvantaged communities living in Hackney, many of whom are on means-tested benefits.
 The communities are typically made up of large families with parents juggling multiple career and childcare responsibilities.
 School holidays can thus be isolated, boring chunks of time for these children with no structured activities and little parental involvement.
 I Love to Control will give parents a reprieve and give children skill-building activities to make them confident and happy